ayang21/Biomedical-Image-Analysis/README.md

 - Run ```python main.py``` and wait patiently for the results!

 # Contribution:
-Work on main.py has been split between all 3 contributors.
+Work on main.py has been split between all 3 contributors and can be found on the 'insights' tab.